tigera-solutions/fortinet-enablement/modules/integrate-calico-with-fortimanager.md

 This Calico Enterprise/Fortinet solution lets you directly control Kubernetes policies using FortiManager.

+>If you use FortiManager to manage both North-South and East-West policies for Calico enabled Kubernetes cluster, make sure to use a dedicated FortiManager package for each type of policies.
+For that, set appropriate `packagename` in the East-West integration configuration YAML.

 The basic workflow is:

 - Determine the Kubernetes pods that you want to securely communicate with each other.